 The talented artist Daniëlle van Zadelhoff creates her photographs from her fascination for the inner nature of humans.
-She works purely intuitively and strives to capture an emotion in time.
-Everything works for the composition and the subject; the light, the colour nuances and the perspective.
+She works purely intuitively and strives to capture pure emotion.

-The portraits from Daniëlle seem measured and complicated.
+Van Zadelhoff's portraits seem measured and complicated.
 However, they are never drawn up according to a predefined plan.
-Daniëlle discusses the poses with her models, but she often lets them do what they want.
-While she captures the photographs, she searches for the big themes from everyday life, like loneliness and vulnerability.
+She discusses the poses with her models, but she often lets them do what they want.
+While she captures the photographs, she searches for the overarching themes from everyday life, like loneliness and vulnerability.

 Although the association with the works of art of the great masters of the Flemish Primitives, Southern Netherlands or the Renaissance seems obvious, it should not be predominant.
-The clair-obscure technique only serves to accentuate the emotion of her characters, it emphasizes the fragility.
+The clair-obscure technique only serves to accentuate the emotions of her characters, it emphasizes the fragility.
 Just like in the paintings of the great masters, the light source in the photographs of Daniëlle is not visible.
 Despite the resemblance, her images retain a contemporary character.
-It makes her work iconic.
+This making her work iconic.